maltize/sublime-text-code-test-switcher/README.md

  - Switching between code <=> test: `Command-.`
  - Generate test command and copy it to clipboard: `Command-,`
+ - Generate test class command and copy it to clipboard: `Command-Shift-,`

   Keys: 'Command' (OSX), 'Ctrl' (Linux / Windows)